SteanKotze/curly-octo-funicular/README.md

 To install this library navigate to your streamlabs chatbot scripts folder.
 Once there clone the respository.

 # Usage
-This library can be used primarily through the twitch chat interface using the following commands.
+This library can be used primarily through the twitch chat interface.
+Once the repository has been cloned go to your `<script>` tab in your chatbot.
+Once there click on the backend script and ensure that it is activated.
+Then adjust the settings as you see fit and save the settings.
+After saving the settings reload the scripts and you should be ready to go.

+The following commands can then be used:

 ## Heist
 ```